sav-che/TL-2/Authors/Sørengen, Thorvald Julius {std. T. Sørensen}.md

-> [!cite] BHL link: this entry starts at [page 719](https://www.biodiversitylibrary.org/item/104077#page/733/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 719](https://www.biodiversitylibrary.org/page/33333858) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sørengen, Thorvald Julius (1902-1973), Danish botanist; Mag.
 Sci.
 Copenhagen 1929; Dr. phil.
 1941; scientific assistant at the Botanical Museum ib.
-1935-1943; id. at the Agricultural College 1943, lecturer 1948, professor of botany 1953; professor of botany at Copenhagen University, and director of the Botanical Garden and Museum 1955-1972. (*T. Sørensen*).
+1935-1943; id. at the Agricultural College 1943, lecturer 1948, professor of botany 1953; professor of botany at Copenhagen University, and director of the Botanical Garden and Museum 1955-1972.
+**Abbreviated name**: *T. Sørensen*

 #### Herbarium and types